By Kim Roberts, NOLA Catholic Parenting

-Kim Roberts resides in River Ridge with her husband and daughter, age 13, and also has a son, age 21 and a daughter, age 24.
-She is active at St. Matthew the Apostle Parish and its Home and School Association and has been Council of Catholic School Cooperative Clubs president, is on Dominican High Parents’ Club board and works with Notre Dame Seminary Gala and Keep Christ in Christmas committees.
-She has a bachelor’s degree in journalism, a master of arts degree, is a freelance writer and works part-time for Crimestoppers.
+Kim Roberts resides in River Ridge with her husband and has three children.
+She’s been active at St. Matthew the Apostle Parish and was Council of Catholic School Cooperative Clubs president.
+She is on the Dominican High School Parents’ Club board and works with the Notre Dame Seminary Gala Committee and the Keep Christ in Christmas Committee.
+She has a bachelor of arts degree in journalism from Louisiana Tech University as well as a master of arts degree.
+Roberts is a freelance writer and has written a weekly column for The Times-Picayune for 14 years, several articles for Biz New Orleans Magazine and works part-time for Crimestoppers.